 | Post-market monitoring | Ongoing performance monitoring after deployment |

-The deadline for high-risk AI systems under the EU AI Act is August 2, 2026.
+The deadline for high-risk AI systems under the EU AI Act is December 2, 2027 (extended from August 2, 2026 by the EU Digital Omnibus provisional agreement, May 7, 2026).
 Healthcare startups deploying diagnostic or triage AI in the EU must be compliant by then.

 If your AI product is integrated into a medical device regulated under the EU Medical Device Regulation (MDR) or In Vitro Diagnostic Regulation (IVDR), additional conformity requirements from those regulations apply alongside the EU AI Act.